jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 structure.make_supercell([2,2,2])
 ```

 To get a quick look at **all** of the properties and methods available, type `nacl_structure` into the terminal but don't hit enter yet.
 Then add a period so you have `nacl_structure.`, and finally, hit tab.
 You should see a list pop up with everything available.
 Try selecting lattice, and then do this tab trick again!
-The list should look like this (this image isn't for a structure object though):
+The list should look similar to this (this image isn't for a structure object though):

 <!-- This is an image of the Spyder's code-completion -->
 <p align="center" style="margin-bottom:40px;">